Cameron-Kruit/LLM-Web-Server/README.md

 # LLM Webserver
 This is a webserver which allows users to interact with an LLM.
 This is not a chatbot.
 This system is designed for an LLM to answer a single prompt.
 You can engineer your own prompts with context to get it to perform like a chatbot.
+Supported protocols are REST and Websockets.

 ## Swagger UI
 When this program is run in development mode, you can access Swagger UI to get better insight in all the endpoints and how they function on `http://0.0.0.0:80` and `https://0.0.0.0:443`